AkramsBookshelf/GCT-Unity/GameManager/DesigningGameStates.md

 ---

-## Refining Our State Architecture: Why an Interface Isn’t Enough
+## ⚙️Refining Our State Architecture: Why an Interface Isn’t Enough

 The game state architecture we’ve laid out so far is a clean and common starting point.
 It gives every state a predictable lifecycle and makes transitions easier to manage.